briandoyle89/CSE442_MVP/README.md

 Search options

 Technical Description:-
-We’ll be building the project in python, and using flask framework to integrate the front-end & back-end.
-For front-end we’ll be using Bootstrap & Pure.
-We have yet to decide what we’ll be using for our database, although most probably it’s going to be in MongoDB.
+We’ll be building the project in python, and using Django framework to integrate the front-end & back-end.
+For front-end we’ll be using Bootstrap.
+We have yet to decide what we’ll be using for our database, although most probably it’s going to be in PostgreSQL.

+Currently Viewing Our Progress:-
+As we will be developing a webapp, the first stages involved creating placeholder html files that we will be working on and adding to before we can fully incorporate it.
+Therefor, to check our current progress, the html files must be opened in browser for viewing at this moment.

 Additional Features:-
 We might add these later on during the semester:-